Pulivendula: Transport

 Pulivendula has good infrastructure compared to other places in the Rayalaseema region, maintaining wide roads, an underground drainage system, and a ring road.
 Pulivendula is connected to Kadapa by a four-lane road similar to a national highway.
 The nearby villages are connected to Pulivendula by two-lane roads.
-Bus transport is available from the bus station.
+Bus transport is available from the Dr.YSR bus Terminal And A Railway Track estimated to come soon in the town.

 Education

 Primary and secondary education is provided by both government-aided and private schools, according to Andhra Pradesh's School Education Department.
 The language of instruction in various schools is English or Telugu.
 Institutions of higher education in Pulivendula include Loyola Degree College.
 A new Medical college and Hospital is going to set up in the coming years.